I have a bachelor's degree in another field but now I want to become a nutritionist. What do I have to do to reach this career goal?

 Which universities in the area offer an undergraduate degree in nutrition and the course work necessary to apply for a dietetic internship at KU?

 Two of the closest programs reside at University of Central Missouri in Warrensburg, Mo., and Kansas State University in Manhattan, Kan.
 Both on-campus and online course work is available at these institutions.
+Search for accredited programs near you at the Academy of Nutrition and Dietetics website.

 What is the difference in the positions available to a registered dietitian versus a non-RD with a degree in nutrition?